qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

 Small gaps
 ---------------------

-Checks the gaps between polygons.
+Checks for gaps between polygons in the input layer.
-Gaps with an area smaller than the gap threshold are errors.
+Gaps with an area smaller than the gap threshold are reported as errors.
-If an allowed gaps layer is given, the gaps contained in polygons from this layer will be ignored.
+If an allowed gaps layer is provided, the algorithm ignores gaps that fall entirely within polygons from this layer.
 An optional buffer can be applied to the allowed gaps.
-The neighbors output layer is needed for the fix geometry (gaps) algorithm.
-It is a 1-N relational table for correspondence between a gap and the unique id of its neighbor features.

 .. figure:: img/check_geometry_gap.png
    :align: center